steffendx/GoNorthWiki/Deployment.md

 ## Creating users / Adjusting roles
 You can now create new users and adjust your roles to make the different modules available to you and other users.
 Please note: You will have to sign out and sign in again in order for the role changes to take effect.
-More details for this can be found on the [Admin Wiki Page](Administration.md)
+More details regarding this can be found on the [Admin Wiki Page](/steffendx/GoNorth/wiki/Administration)

 ## Creating a project
 Since GoNorth will not work without a default project, you will also have to create a new default project in the admin project managment page.
 Just provide your project name and flag it as a default project.